TIRTAGT/TIRTAGT/icons/README.md

 Icons that are used on this profile repository are not created by me, and it is not owned by me.

-Those are either open source icons or a propriety one that is considered to acceptable use case.
+The icons used here are either open-source icons or a propriety one that is considered to acceptable use case.

-Below are the list of the images, their licenses, and their source.
+Below is the list of the images, its licenses, and its source.

-If you are owner of the image and does not want your image to be used here, please open a issue or contact me.
+If you are owner of the image and did not want your image to be used here, please open an issue or contact me.

 <hr>